 Users give their feedback after performing user acceptance testing.
 This feedback might contain positive and appreciative comments, bug reports or defects, change requests and new functionalities.
 As a manager, you need to take action for the following kind of feedbacks:

-Bugs/Issues: Users might report any bugs after performing UAT.
+Bugs/Issues: Users might report any bugs after performing UAT testing.
 These issues are of high priority and need to be fixed asap, especially if the bugs are critical in nature.
 In this case, you also need to review your testing process and investigate how bugs of critical nature escaped the QA.

 Change Requests: Sometimes the user becomes more clear about his requirements, after he has actually used the application in UAT.
 They might request you a minor change in system behaviour.
 Note that change request is not the same as bug.
 You can negotiate with client and buy more time to implement change requests.